Some BoE policymakers tempted to boost bond buying

 For these policymakers, it was a "finely balanced" decision for them to stick with existing plans -- in contrast to comments from BoE Governor Mervyn King, who said there was no case for an immediate increase in policy stimulus.

-Likewise, for most of the nine-member MPC it was "relatively straightforward" to maintain their existing policy stance, as they first wanted to see the effect of a new programme to boost bank lending, the Funding for Lending Scheme, which showed some promising initial signs.
+Likewise, for most of the nine-member MPC it was "relatively straightforward" to maintain their existing policy stance, as they first wanted to see the effect of a new programme to boost bank lending, the Funding for Lending Scheme (FLS), which showed some promising initial signs.

 "It was encouraging that a number of banks had decided to cut rates on some mortgage and small-business loans," the minutes said.
 "Indeed it was possible that the impact ... might be somewhat greater than the relatively cautious assumptions embodied in the August Inflation Report projections."

-Limited demand for a separate BoE bank liquidity scheme on Wednesday, the Extended Collateral Term Repo, was seen by some strategists as positive for the scheme to boost lending.
+Limited demand for a separate BoE bank liquidity scheme on Wednesday, the Extended Collateral Term Repo (ECTR), was seen by some strategists as positive for the scheme to boost lending.

 "Banks would be able to pledge their eligible collateral to only one of those operations, and the time-frame over which they can get a benefit from the FLS would outweigh the ECTR," said RBC interest rate strategist Sam Hill.